Supreme Court to tackle immigration, voting rights, unions: A look at major cases on justices' agenda

 Attention, online shoppers: Costs may rise after the Supreme Court overturned decades-old rule limiting the ability of states to collect sales tax on certain out-of-state internet purchases.

 The 5-4 ruling in South Dakota v.
-Wayfair Inc. is a victory for states who argued they were losing out on billions of dollars each year.
+Wayfair Inc. is a victory for states that argued they were losing out on billions of dollars each year.

 Under the previous rule, if a business shipped a product to a state where it doesn’t have an office, warehouse or other physical presence, it didn’t have to collect the state’s sales tax.